 Here is a clip of Jeffrey reading from a portion of the novel:

-Submissions are currently being accepted for the next cycle of our Blue Mountain Novel Award is offered yearly by Hidden River Arts.
-The next submission cycle opens August 30, 2020 and deadlines March 31, 2021.
+Submissions are currently being accepted for the next cycle of our Blue Mountain Novel Award.
+The deadline is March 31, 2022.
 For more information and guidelines, please see our blog page for The Blue Mountain Award.

 ZOOM BOOK RELEASE